By using Replypad, you agree to our Cookie Policy.

 For example:

-• Event: Conversation is Created
+• Event: Ticket is Created

 • Condition: If mailbox=”Support”

-• Action: Set conversation’s Team to “Support”
+• Action: Set ticket’s team to “Support”

 The order of the triggers matters!
 See below how triggers work to understand the importance of the order of the rules.